-Never allow the red and black wires to touch together while they are connected to a powered Arduino board as that creates a short circuit.
-A short circuit can potentially cause the wires and/or the Arduino board to get hot enough to burn the skin.
-In addition, in the event of a short circuit the Arduino board can potentially catch on fire.
+Never allow the red and black wires to touch together while they are connected to a powered microcontroller, as that creates a short circuit.
+A short circuit can potentially cause the wires and/or the microcontroller to get hot enough to burn the skin.
+In addition, in the event of a short circuit, the microcontroller can potentially catch on fire.